PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/page-variables-and-methods/+page.md

 ## That's it!
-Congratulation, now you know how to use page variables and page methods too! 🥳 But your `App` class can have its own variables and methods too, let's take a look at how those works next.
+Congratulation, now you know how to use page variables and page methods too! 🥳 But your `App` class can have its own variables and methods too, let's take a look at how those works next in the tutorial [Programming 4.
+App Variables & Methods](../app-variables-and-methods/).